West Minot, Maine

 West Minot is an unincorporated village in the town of Minot, Androscoggin County, Maine, United States.
+It is included in the Lewiston-Auburn, Maine metropolitan statistical area.
 The community is located at the intersection of Maine State Route 119 and Maine State Route 124, 8.4 mi northwest of Auburn.
 West Minot has a post office with ZIP code 04288.